Substance Use and Driving Among Rural Young Adults

 Patrick, M. E., Maggs, J. L., Greene, K. M., Morgan, N. R., & Schulenberg, J. E. (2014).
 The link between mother’s and adolescent’s substance use: Intergenerational findings from the British Cohort Study.
 Longitudinal and Life Course Studies, 5(1), 56–63.

-The depth of the problem becomes apparent during her project’s focus groups, when she asks participants what friends, parents, and community members can do to protect people from the dangers of drinking and driving.
-“Right now,” she says, “people just generally say, ‘I don’t know.’”
+The depth of the problem became apparent during her project’s focus groups, when she asked participants what friends, parents, and community members can do to protect people from the dangers of drinking and driving.
+“Right now,” she said, “people just generally say, ‘I don’t know.’”

 To Learn More

-Read more about the project in this excerpt from the Spring 2016 CAIRHE Newsletter.
+Read more about Dr. Greene's former CAIRHE project in this excerpt from the Spring 2016 CAIRHE Newsletter.